sesvete/blackjack_firebase_fork/README.md

 1) glide - image loading and caching library
 2) volley - HTTP library for sending API requests
 3) gson - for parsing JSON
+4) FirebaseUI - drop-in auth solution that handles the UI flows for signing in users

 The app has Two activities